 Common side effects of these medicines include:

 These medicines may also cause:

 Busulfan can cause pulmonary fibrosis and other serious problems in the lungs.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-You may not be able to become pregnant or father a child after taking chlorambucil.
-Discuss this with your doctor before starting treatment with this drug.
+You may not be able to become pregnant or father a child after taking these medicines.
+Discuss this with your doctor before starting treatment with any of these medicines.

 eMedicineHealth Medical Reference from Healthwise